 Serious decluttering requires the right tools.
 If you’re going in for a deep declutter, you’ll want a list of supplies to have on hand.
 Here is a checklist of all the things you’ll need before you start.
-You can get a printable version of the Best Declutter Supply List here.
+You can get a printable version of the Best Declutter Supply List in the Declutter Toolkit:

 Declutter supply #1: The Apron Arsenal